xsduan/unity-hierarchy-folders/README.md

 ##### For projects

 If it is open source, I will gladly contribute to yours, just point me in the right direction.

-## How to install

-Drag the folder into your project and it should add all the necessary components automatically.
-Create Folder should be in the right-click menu on the hierarchy after the editor reloads.